grannycart/bibliography/index.md

 ## A caveat
 Most notes in these entries were drafted without revision, or potentially even very much thought.
-They may be rough, nonsensical, unfinished, stupid or offensive.
+They may be rough, nonsensical, unfinished, stupid, or offensive.
 They are only intended to remind myself of ideas any particular article may have spawned for me.
 They should not be understood as reflective of any particular opinion or value of mine or anyone else's.